FryingpanSamurai/cobalttrue/README.md

 I wanted something that was more reliant on contrast than color.
 I've been a big champion of Dark+, but frankly it was a bit too bright and the color scheme was something to be desired.

-The objective of this theme was to deliver a subdued 'monotone' blue[]centric dark theme for us night coders.
+The objective of this theme was to deliver a subdued 'monotone' blue-centric dark theme.